Azure/azure-sdk-for-js/sdk/servicebus/service-bus/migrationguide.md

   ruleManager.removeRule();
   ```

-* createSessionReceiver() is now an async method and initialize the connection
+* createSessionReceiver() is now an async method.
+The promise returned by this method
+is resolved when a receiver link has been initialized with a session in the service.

 Prior to v7 `createSessionReceiver()` worked using lazy-initialization, where the
 AMQP connection would only be initialized on first send or receiving of a message.